b08

 The Convent of St Laurence

 The Anglican order of the Sisters of St Laurence was founded in Norwich in 1874.
-In 1876, Edward Hillyard came from St Laurence’s Church in Norwich to be the vicar of Christ Church in Belper.
-Within a year, the sisters also moved to Belper, and the convent built 1882-85 at a cost of £12,000.
+In 1876, the Rev. Edward Hillyard came from St Laurence’s Church in Norwich to be the vicar of Christ Church in Belper.
+Within a year, the sisters also moved to Belper, and the convent built 1882-85 by local builders Wheeldon Brothers at a cost of £12,000.
 The land was purchased from the Strutt family.

-In 2001 the sisters moved to a new purpose-built convent in Southwell, Nottinghamshire.
-The convent building was converted into flats, and houses built in the extensive grounds, in 2004.
+In September 2000, the sisters moved to Southwell, Nottinghamshire, occupying a listed building which had been converted for their needs.
+The Belper convent building was converted into flats, and houses built in the extensive grounds, in 2004.